 Speaking of insurance, make sure the roofing contractor you’re hiring carries insurance—one to cover workers who get injured while doing work in your property (workers’ compensation) and another to cover property damage that occurred during installation (general liability insurance).
 Don’t just take their word for it; if possible, ask for the certificates.
 We’ll happily provide you with information on ours.

 For your roofing needs, turn to Bone Dry Roofing.
 We pride ourselves in installing quality roofing systems and solving customers’ problems.
 Expect our trained professionals to provide excellent services and exceed your expectations.
-Call us today at 877-BONE-DRY to get started.
-You may also fill out our contact form to request a free quote.
+Call 877-BONE-DRY or fill out our contact form to schedule an appointment.